bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 Hello!
 ```

-We've successfully generated a file!
+You have successfully generated a file!

 ## Attributes

-To make the rule more useful, we can add new attributes using
+To make the rule more useful, add new attributes using
 [the `attr` module](lib/attr.html) and update the rule definition.

-Here, we add a string attribute called `username`:
+Add a string attribute called `username`:

 ```python
 foo_binary = rule(